Nebulosity

 CCD Filters

-CCD filters originally were not made for visual use nor were they light-pollution filters for imaging; rather the filtering system followed a standardized photometric system (for measuring the light of stars) having a set of well-defined filter pass-bands.
+CCD filters originally weren't made for visual use nor were they light-pollution filters for imaging; rather the filtering system followed a standardized photometric scheme (for measuring the light of stars) having a set of well-defined filter pass-bands.

-With digital imaging becoming ever more popular, CCD filters have recently proliferated for amateurs.
+With digital imaging becoming ever more popular with amateurs, CCD filters have recently proliferated.
 These are the most expensive dichroic-type filters available to an astro-imager.
-For the many CCD astro-cameras now readily available, offered are generally either "broadband" (LRGB and RGB) or "narrowband" filters.
+For the many CCD cameras now readily available, currently offered are either "broadband" (LRGB and RGB) or "narrowband" type filters.

 CCD filters Diagram